 The Akaso mini projector is one of my favorite mid-range options.
-This mini projector has built in Android system, so it’s a very versatile pico projector with all sorts of different features.
+This mini projector has a built-in Android system, so it’s a very versatile pico projector with all sorts of different features.
 You can download apps onto it and use the device without connecting it to anything else.

-What I like the most about this mini projector are the touch sensitive controls.
+What I like the most about this portable projector are the touch-sensitive controls.
 They take some getting used to, but once you’ve gotten the hang of the controls, you will be able to operate the projector in your sleep.
 It’s very intuitive to use, and there are icons to let you know what the different controls are.
 If you’re proficient with smartphones, you’ll master the Akaso projector in no time.

 And you’re getting some really good specs in a really tiny body.
 The AirGo features a contrast ratio of 1000:1, which is pretty good.
 It allows for a projection size of 30-120”, but works best at 80”.
 At least, that’s the size that looks best with the 480p native resolution.

 You’ll also be happy to know that the AirGo projector has lots of different input ports.
-It obviously has HDMI and USB ports, but it also features a micro SD card slot and a headphone jack – something your phone most likely lacks.
+It obviously has an HDMI and USB port, but it also features a micro SD card slot and a headphone jack – something your phone most likely lacks.

 The Akaso projector is one of the smallest portable projectors with a built-in battery.
 It is about the size of an external hard drive, and it weighs less than half a pound.
 If you’re prioritizing portability over everything else, this is the projector to get.